Table of Contents

 Since there isn’t a standardized test to diagnose the condition, the doctor will conduct a thorough examination of the neurological system.
 The physician exams the eyes to determine any issues with eye movement, such as the eyes moving back and forth and misalignment of the pupils.
 The physician will also the person’s reflexes, as those with the condition have abnormal or decreased reflexes.

 Those with wet brain tend to have decreased muscle mass and muscle weakness.
-This is due to the fact that thiamine is responsible for the development of muscle tissue.
+This is due to the fact that thiamine is involved with the development of muscle tissue.
 The condition alters a person’s gait, so the doctor evaluates how the person walks.
 Oftentimes, those who have the disease have a rapid heart rate known as tachycardia.
 Blood pressure and body temperature slow since the disease affects the part of the brain responsible for controlling these functions.

 Sometimes, it’s possible for a doctor to look at a person and see signs of malnutrition, but generally, the doctor will conduct certain tests to determine vitamin deficiencies.
 Through blood testing, a doctor may test a person’s serum albumin, which evaluates the person’s general nutrition.
 The doctor specifically tests the person’s thiamine level.
 Those who have thiamine deficiency have reduced activity in the red blood cells, more specifically with transketolase activity.
 Testing a person’s liver enzymes helps doctors determine the person has an alcohol problem.